Europe 1913: First Balkan War

-Seeing how weak the Ottoman Turks were in their fight against Italy, an alliance of Balkan states launched an invasion of Ottoman Europe in October 1912.
-The Turks immediately made peace with Italy, but still lost almost all of their European possessions.
+Seeing how weak the Ottoman Empire was in its fight against Italy, an alliance of Balkan states launched an invasion of Ottoman Europe in October 1912.
+The Ottomans immediately made peace with Italy, but still lost almost all of their European possessions.

 In collusion with Greece, Serbia, and Bulgaria, the Kingdom of Montenegro declared war on the Ottoman Empire, starting the First Balkan War.
 The Montenegrin declaration helped draw the bulk of Ottoman forces westward and away from Thrace, which would become the main theater of the war.